LeDataSciFi/ledatascifi-2024/_sources/content/assignments/website_setup.md

     - https://github.com/fastai/fastpages
     - https://html5up.net/
 - HTML, CSS, Javascript-savvy users welcomed
+- Open your webpage in Edge browser and ask the AI Copilot for suggestions to improve it

 ## A little summary of some of your options for creating websites: